daniel-162/Ndilipati-AI-app/README.md

 Application can run either on device or emulator.

 ## For GammaNdilipati
-The app uses tflite models which are build using gradle scripts and no need to download from somwhere else.
+The app uses tflite models which are build using gradle scripts and no need to download from somewhere else.
+Custom object detection tflite model can be trained and put in the assets folder with it's labelmap.
 ### requirements
 1. android studio
 2. android device and android environment with minimum API level 21.